Icinga/icinga2/doc/17-language-reference.md

 PidPath             |**Read-write.** Contains the path of the Icinga 2 PID file.
 Defaults to `InitRunDir + "/icinga2.pid"`.
 PkgDataDir          |**Read-only.** Contains the path of the package data directory.
 Defaults to `PrefixDir + "/share/icinga2"`.

-Some constants have been used in the past, but are deprecated now.
-They are stil involved in building Icinga, see `INSTALL.md`, but please avoid using them for runtime config!
+The constants below have been used until Icinga v2.10, and are still intact.
+You don't need them for future builds and configuration based on the newly available constants above.

 Variable            |Description
 --------------------|-------------------
-PrefixDir           |**Read-only.** Contains the installation prefix that was specified with cmake -DCMAKE_INSTALL_PREFIX. `Defaults to "/usr/local"`.
+PrefixDir           |**Read-only.** Contains the installation prefix that was specified with `cmake -DCMAKE_INSTALL_PREFIX`. `Defaults to "/usr/local"`.
 SysconfDir          |**Read-only.** Contains the path of the sysconf directory.
 Defaults to `PrefixDir + "/etc"`.
 LocalStateDir       |**Read-only.** Contains the path of the local state directory.
 Defaults to `PrefixDir + "/var"`.
 RunDir              |**Read-only.** Contains the path of the run directory.
 Defaults to `LocalStateDir + "/run"`.